CsillaFarkas/ParetoPick-R/README.md

 This design separates functionality, creating a modular software simpler to develop and maintain.
 The convert_optain.R file maintains uniform data formatting for clustering across OPTAIN studies.

-# Required input files and data structure
+# Required input files and data structure for all functionalities
 (with example data structures from the Schwarzer Schöps catchment)
 1. __pareto_fitness.txt__
   * comma delineated, four columns representing the objectives that were maximised in optimisation